Last year I received covers from 41 countries that I was missing! A big THANK YOU to everybody, who helped growing my collection!

 Nevertheless I am missing covers from a lot of countries.
 If your country/territory is on the list below, please send me a cover!
 I will reply with a nice one from Austria.

 Africa: Angola, Benin, Botswana, Cameroon, Cape Verde, Central African Republic, Chad, Comoros, Rep. Congo, Djibouti, Equatorial Guinea, Eritrea, Gambia, Guinea, Guinea-Bissau, Lesotho, Liberia, Malawi, Mali, Mozambique, Niger, Réunion, Rwanda, Saint Helena, São Tomé and Príncipe, Sierra Leone, Somalia, South Sudan, Sudan, Swaziland, Tristan da Cunha, Western Sahara

 Americas: British Virgin Islands, Dominica, Easter Island, Grenada & Carriacou, Martinique, Montserrat, Nevis, Redonda

 Antarctica: British Antarctic Territory, Chilean Antarctic Territory, Kerguelen Islands, South Georgia

-Asia: Abkhazia, Afghanistan, Azerbaijan, Eastern Timor, Iraqi Kurdistan, North Korea, Palestine, South Ossetia, Yemen
+Asia: Abkhazia, Afghanistan, Azerbaijan, Eastern Timor, Iraqi Kurdistan, North Korea, Palestine, South Ossetia

-Australia & Oceania: Fiji, Kiribati, Micronesia, Nauru, New Caledonia, Norfolk Island, Palau, Papua New Guinea, Solomon Islands, Tokelau
+Australia & Oceania: Cook Islands, Kiribati, Micronesia, Nauru, Norfolk Island, Palau, Papua New Guinea, Solomon Islands, Tokelau

 Please send all covers to the following address: